tessiertodd/kickstarter-analysis/README.md

 ## Recommendation: ##
-I would recommend that client look to launch the campaign for the play in May with an objective between $30,000 to $44,999 (providing budget required is in that range) to help improve the chance for success with the campaign while ensure that the play is properly funded and is a positive endeavor.
+I would recommend that client look to launch the campaign for the play in May with an objective between $30,000 to $44,999 (providing budget required is in that range) to help improve the chance for success with the campaign while ensure that the play is properly funded and is a positive project.